Dog Urine Damage on Lawns

 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.

 Copyright Colorado State University Extension.
 All Rights Reserved.
-CMG GardenNotes may be reproduced, without
+CMG GardenNotes may be reproduced, without change or additions, for nonprofit educational use with attribution.

 Revised October 2014